-Summary of State Laws and Regulations in Weights and Measures (as of July 1994)
+Summary of State Laws and Regulations in Weights and Measures (as of July 1995)

 This is an overview of the status of adoption of NCWM standards by the States.
 In earlier editions of Handbook 130, State laws and regulations were compared to the NCWM standard from the prior year.
 This did not indicate whether the standard as printed in the current edition had been adopted by any given State.
 The table below has been improved by listing those States that adopt NCWM-recommended updates automatically ("YES"); see Sections 4 through 10 of the Uniform Weights and Measures Law.
 This means the State's regulations are current with those printed in this edition of the Handbook.
 If a State has adopted an NCWM recommendation in whole or in part from a particular year, but updates are not incorporated automatically, a lower case "yes" is shown.
-We have also incorporated the status of adoption of NIST Handbooks 44 and 133 into the table.
+The next edition of this handbook will include the status of adoption of the Examination Procedure for Price Verification.

-Laws Regulations State Weights and Measures Law Weighmaster Law or Regulation Motor Fuel Law Packaging and Labeling Method of Sale Unit Pricing Registration of Service Agencies Open Dating Type Evaluation Motor Fuel Regulation Handbook 44 Handbook 133 Alabama yes yes yes yes yes NO yes NO yes yes YES YES Alaska NO NO NO yes yes NO yes NO yes NO YES yes Arizona yes yes yes yes yes yes yes NO yes yes yes no Arkansas YES NO yes yes yes yes yes yes yes yes YES yes California yes yes yes YES yes NO yes NO yes yes YES yes Colorado yes yes yes yes yes NO yes NO NO yes YES YES Connecticut yes yes yes yes YES yes yes yes yes yes YES no Delaware yes yes yes yes yes NO yes NO NO yes YES YES District of Columbia yes yes NO yes yes NO NO yes NO NO yes NO Florida yes NO yes yes yes yes yes yes NO yes yes yes Key: YES automatically adopted and updated on an annual basis yes Law or regulation in force, NCWM standard used as basis of adoption, but from an earlier year. yes Law or regulations in force, but not based on NCWM standard.
-NO No law or regulation. no No law or regulation, but NCWM standard is used as a guideline. earlier
+Laws F Regulati ions State Weights and Measures Law Weighmaster Law or Regulation Uniform Engine Fuel Packaging and Labeling Method of Sale Unit Pricing Registration of Service Agencies Open Dating Type Evaluation Uniform Engine Fuel Regulation Handbook 44 Handbook 133 Alabama yes yes yes yes yes NO yes NO yes yes YES YES Alaska NO NO NO yes yes NO NO NO yes NO YES yes Arizona yes yes yes yes yes yes yes NO yes yes yes no Arkansas YES NO yes yes yes yes yes yes yes yes YES yes California yes yes yes YES yes yes yes NO yes yes YES YES Colorado yes yes yes yes yes NO yes NO NO yes YES YES Connecticut yes yes yes YES YES yes yes yes yes yes YES YES Delaware yes yes yes yes yes NO yes NO NO yes YES YES District of Columbia yes yes NO yes yes NO NO yes NO NO yes NO Florida yes NO yes yes yes yes yes yes NO yes yes yes yes Law yes Law NO No la natically a or regulat or regulat w or regulat ion in fo ions in f lation. orce, NC WM sta t not ba indard u sed on l sed as NCWM basis of A standa rd. on, but from ar ı earlier year.